Nearest Class-Center Simplification through Intermediate Layers: Introduction

 \textbf{NCC-Simplification is apparent in in Transformer NLP architectures:} When proposed in \cite{Papyan2020PrevalenceON}, the authors show that Neural Collapse appears in several well-known Image Classification models: VGG~\cite{Simonyan2015VeryDC}, ResNet~\cite{He2016DeepRL}, and DenseNet~\cite{Huang2017DenselyCC} on Image Classification datasets.
 In this paper, we show that NCC simplification is also apparent in Transformer architectures \cite{Vaswani2017AttentionIA}, and even more surprisingly, in common NLP tasks.
 The recent surge in Transformer architectures in cross-modal tasks, suggests that there are common behaviors between classic Image architectures, and more recent mechanisms \cite{Radford2021LearningTV, Dai2021CoAtNetMC, Raghu2021DoVT}.

-\textbf{NCC-Simplification guiding can improve training and generalization:} We propose a simple intermediate layer variance collapsing loss which we coin the Stochastic Variability Simplification Loss (SVSL).
+\textbf{Encouraging Variability Simplification can assist in training and generalization:} We propose a simple intermediate layer variance collapsing loss which we coin the Stochastic Variability Simplification Loss (SVSL).
 This loss is shown to improve the performance of a wide-variety of tasks by encouraging NCC simplification during training.
 We show that this loss is able to improve NCC mismatch between intermediate layers, on both the train and test datasets.
 The different training stages and their respective metrics can be seen for both losses on the STL-10 dataset in Figure \ref{STL10_training_parts}.
-The same plot is given for all other datasets in a later part of the paper.
+The same plot is given for all other datasets in the appendix.
 In all plots in the paper, the $x$-axis represents the epochs during train.
 We share the code for reproducing the paper experiments in the supplementary materials.